Reducing SNAP error rates to meet H.R. 1 requirements

 Intelligent Document Processing (IDP)

 All SNAP applicants upload images to support their applications.
-Agency staff need to manual verification and parse images which can be time-consuming and onerous, leading to delays, missed deadlines, and errors.
+Agency staff need to manually verify and parse images, which can lead to delays, missed deadlines, and errors.

 Our Intelligent Document Processing (IDP) solution uses smart image technology to improve image quality and data accuracy.